alhopasi/RsaEncryption/documentation/definition.md

 - A number, which can be as long as possible.
 - For this number, possibility to use many operations.
 - Random generator, which can randomize a byte array.
-- A pair, which has objects.
+- A pair, which has two objects.

 ## Problem